dauletisataev/reason-grpc-client/README.md

 ```

 # 2. Build
-### each time code should be bundled to send requests.
+> each time code should be bundled to be able to send requests.
 ```
 yarn build
 ```